 Welcome to galarc.com

-This is the web site for Esther A. Heller, Independent Consultant & Trainer, Diversity Coach.
+This is the web site for Esther A. Heller, Professional Registered Parliamentarian, Consultant, Diversity Coach.

 It is a blend of the professional and the personal, reflecting the fact that the many aspects of my life interweave into one complete person.

 Feel free to chose which aspects are relevant for you.

 Also hosted and maintained are: